ChelseaCasareale/adv-prototype-whentotravel/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.

+For stills of the design of this project: [Behance Link](https://www.behance.net/gallery/43870993/When-to-Travel)

 As a protoype, this project does not have full functionality, mostly due to the lack of database(s).

 **There is no:**